 No more scrambling to fill last-minute call-outs while ensuring everyone gets the same opportunity to take on more hours.
 Giving employees the ability to see and request open shifts from their mobile devices is a win-win situation.
 Find out How to Use a Mobile Workforce Management App to Enhance Employee Productivity.

 Given the high turnover rate in the skilled nursing and senior care industries, it’s important to boost employee morale whenever possible.
-As you know high turnover translates to inconsistent and often reduced quality of care.
+High turnover translates to inconsistent and often reduced quality of care.

 Think of workforce management and employee scheduling as more than just filling slots.
 Predictive scheduling is the key to a more efficient, effective and engaged workforce.